-The space and décor are inspired by 1950s Hitchcockian styles and offers an easy going, intimate atmosphere, perfect for a sociable meal, after work drinks, private events and even city weddings.
+The space and décor are inspired by 1950s Hitchcockian style and offer an easy going, intimate atmosphere, perfect for a sociable meal, after work drinks, private events and even City weddings.

 Well located in Battersea, this pizzeria with a twist is the perfect place to host a party of any kind.
 The indulgent glass-ceilinged sanctuary is the perfect destination for an intimate gathering.
-It also offers a hidden state of the art karaoke system with over 15000 songs to choose from.
+It also offers a hidden state of the art karaoke system with over 15,000 songs to choose from.

 Plateau sits in a prime fourth-floor location at the top of Canada Place building and has prime views of Canary Wharf.

 An ingenious medley of recycled windows makes for a quirky venue.
 Hatch is a multi-purpose space right by Homerton overground.

 As one of the world's most famous art galleries, Tate Modern serves as a platform for the most awe-inspiring, thought-provoking and iconic modern art.

-The spacious open-plan building lends itself to a wide variety of theming and is highly flexible with regards to event timings and permits smoking.
-This venue can famously be seen in Love Actually as the location for Keira Knightley's wedding reception.
+You might also recognise this venue as it can famously be seen in Love Actually as the location for Keira Knightley's wedding reception.